Hubert Lafayette Sone: China

+Japanese occupation and war crimes

 The Second Sino-Japanese War began in July 1937 after several incidents in northern China.
 Air raids by the Imperial Japanese Army (IJA) began in Nanjing on 15 August 1937, and school started at Nanjing Theological Seminary on 30 September 1937.
-Much like Londoners during the blitz by the Germans that began on Sept.
-7, 1940, the residents, students and faculty of Nanjing Theological Seminary repaired to the shelters when the air raid warnings sounded.
-The Imperial Japanese Army captured the port city of Shanghai in November 1937, and the Chinese and foreign residents of Nanjing braced themselves for the coming invasion.
-Meanwhile, in November 1937, Sone sent his wife and children to Mount Mogan, providing them relative safety, while he remained in Nanjing.
-The family arrived at the base of the mountain and took a rickshaw up to Moganshan.
+The residents, students and faculty of Nanjing Theological Seminary went to air raid shelters when the warnings sounded.
+In November 1937 the Imperial Japanese Army captured the port city of Shanghai and Sone sent his wife and children to Mount Mogan, while he remained in Nanjing.

-In spite of Chinese and foreign news accounts of the destruction of Suzhou, (which lay on the IJA path between Shanghai and Nanjing) no one was ready for the scope of brutality by the IJA that followed.
-Some historical accounts indicate Suzhou was reduced in population from 350,000 to 500.
-Part of this could be attributed to Chinese fleeing the city, but the exact number of Chinese casualties may never be known.

-On Sunday, 28 November 1937, uncertainty hung over the city of Nanjing.
-Some felt the Japanese would arrive in days, some thought it would be weeks.
-Prudent steps were taken to preserve order; some of the city gates were closed to keep out Chinese soldiers and the wounded were no longer being brought into the city.
-A meeting was called at the U.S. Embassy which Sone attended:
+Sone attended a meeting at the U.S. Embassy:

 At 10 A.M was at a conference over at Embassy.
 Others present, Sone of Seminary; Fitch, Y.M.C.A.; Bates of University, and Trimmer of Hospital.
 Mr. Paxton spoke of possibility of looting soldiers and the danger to foreigners.
 Said that as many as possible should leave at once, and those who cannot leave immediately should be prepared to go out when and if Embassy leaves for U.S.S.
 Panay.
 If city gates are closed two places were designated as points for going down over city wall by ropes.
 Each person was then asked to report for himself and group.
 Searl (M.S.
 Bates) and I feel that our responsibilities make it necessary to stay through.
 Our explanations were accepted and respected....